How regulators conduct fitness to practise investigations

 The greatest concern relates to registrants who, despite not being well enough to work safely, continue to care for patients.
 This may be because either they do not recognise they are unwell or sometimes because of a misguided sense of duty to their patients or because they feel unable to stop working for financial reasons.

 It is in cases of this sort that the regulator is likely to intervene.

 There has been a welcome evolution in the approach that the regulators take to such cases over the last decade.

 Registrants can now expect that the regulator’s approach will be compassionate and considerate, whilst respecting their obligation to protect patients.
-Most health cases are capable of being dealt with without the need for a full hearing, through conditions or undertakings on the practitioner’s registration.
+Most health cases are capable of being dealt with without the need for a full fitness to practise hearing, through conditions or undertakings on the practitioner’s registration.

 These typically involve obligations to engage with appropriate medical treatments and to modify work commitments in accordance with the recommendations of the treating doctor.

 On rare occasions, a registrant may be suspended from the register but that will usually be limited to situations where the registrant is in the acute phase of an illness which has significantly impaired their insight and reasoning.

 It is relatively common for interim restrictions to be put in place whilst a regulator is investigating more significant health concerns associated with a lack of insight and associated clinical risk.